Getting started with NDepend 3

 • Has more than 6 overloads

-Many default constraints are perhaps a little strict, but most are really useful.
-Having a look at them and how the code applies to them, gives you a deeper understanding of the code you and your team writes.
+Many default constraints are a bit strict, but most are very useful.
+Having a look at how the code applies to them, gives you a deeper understanding of the code you write.

 Type metrics